beaucharman/wordpress-custom-taxonomies/README.md

 For more information about registering taxonomies, including a full list of options, visit the [WordPress Codex](http://codex.wordpress.org/Function_Reference/register_taxonomy).

-This class works well with the [WordPress Custom Post Types class](https://github.com/beaucharman/wordpress-custom-post-types).
+This class works well with the [WordPress Custom Post Type class](https://github.com/beaucharman/wordpress-custom-post-type).
 They were made for each other <3.

 ### Declaring New Taxonomies

-Include `custom-taxonomies.php` in your `functions.php` file.
+Include `custom-taxonomy.php` in your `functions.php` file.

 Declare the various argument arrays to setup the new taxonomy as needed (`$name` is required):